UlissesMorais/Asset_allocation_with_Neural_Networks/README.md

 # Asset Allocation with Artificial Neural Networks

-Artificial Neural Networks model created in Python (with TensorFlow and Keras) to do asset allocation.
+Artificial Neural Networks model created in Python (with TensorFlow and Keras) for asset allocation.

 ## Table of Contents